publiclab/PublicLab.Editor/README.md

 Make changes to the files in the `/src/` directory, then run `grunt build` to compile into `/dist/PublicLab.Editor.js`.
 This will use `grunt-browserify` to concatenate and include any node modules named in `require()` statements.
 You'll then be able to try it out in `/examples/index.html`.
 Run `grunt` and leave it running to build as you go.

+You can also run `grunt debug` to have *grunt-browserify* to include Source Maps for easy debugging.
+This way you can locate the module from where the error is generating.
+This is for use in development only.

 ## Setup